michaelfaran/The-ACFSA-V2.0-Analyte-Classification-and-Feature-Selection-Algorithm/README.md

 [WP2 – Default]     lambda_2 = 3.000%
   Minimal sensor set size: 1
   Mean classification error at WP2: 2.1347%
-  Remaining sensors (1): (6,5)_NOX_SWCNT-Gly
+  Remaining sensors (1): (6,5)_NOX_SWCNT-Gly*

 #### Supporting Output
-- <CONFIG>_Summary_Fig.(fig|png): This figure outputs the key results of the ACFSA v2 scheme.
+- CONFIG_Summary_Fig.(fig|png): This figure outputs the key results of the ACFSA v2 scheme.
 It shows the first iteration and default working-point results, PCA and decision-boundary plots, alongside the working-point selection panel.
 If the default working point (WP2) leaves only one sensor, the PCA and decision-boundary plots instead display the two-sensor case.
-- Surviving_Sensors_<CONFIG>_<N>.mat: This .mat file contains the data of per-iteration state:
+- Surviving_Sensors_CONFIG_&lt;N&gt;.mat: This .mat file contains the data of the per-iteration state:
   - names_vec: The remaining sensor names.
   - sensor_original_number_removed: The sensor number, out of the initial sensor number labels, that was eliminated during iteration N.
   - ARI: The adjusted Rand index of the classifier versus the ground truth labels.
   - updated_num_sensors: The current remaining number of sensors.

-- First_and_Last_Iterations_PCA.(fig|png): This figure shows the first-iteration and default working-point results of the PCA plot, where WP2 influence which N is shown.
+- First_and_Last_Iterations_PCA.(fig|png)This figure shows the first-iteration and default working-point results of the PCA plot, where WP2 influences which N is shown.
-- <Classifier>_Classifier_First_and_Last_Iteration.(fig|png): This figure shows the first-iteration and default working-point results of the decision lines plot, where WP2 influence which N is shown.
+- &lt;Classifier&gt;_Classifier_First_and_Last_Iteration.(fig|png)This figure shows the first-iteration and default working-point results of the decision lines plot, where WP2 influences which N is shown.
-  <Classifier> is:
+  &lt;Classifier&gt; is:
   – QDA if classifierFlag = 0
   – Vor if classifierFlag = 1
-- PCA of <CONFIG> <N> Sensors.(fig|png): This figure shows the PCA plot of iteration N during elimination, e.g., N = 2…#sensors.
+- PCA of CONFIG &lt;N&gt; Sensors.(fig|png): This figure shows the PCA plot of iteration N during elimination, e.g., N = 2…#sensors.
-- Surviving_Sensors_<N>_QDA_Classifier.(fig|png) if classifierFlag = 0: This figure shows the QDA classifier plot of iteration N during elimination.
+- Surviving_Sensors_&lt;N&gt;_QDA_Classifier.(fig|png) if classifierFlag = 0: This figure shows the QDA classifier plot of iteration N during elimination.
-- Surviving_Sensors_<N>_Vor_Classifier.(fig|png) if classifierFlag = 1: This figure shows the Vor classifier plot of iteration N during elimination.
+- Surviving_Sensors_&lt;N&gt;_Vor_Classifier.(fig|png) if classifierFlag = 1: This figure shows the Vor classifier plot of iteration N during elimination.
-- <supertitle>.mat: Run-level summary saved in results/<CONFIG>/.
+- &lt;supertitle&gt;.mat: Run-level summary saved in results/CONFIG/.
 Contains:
   - config: The full configuration tag used for this run’s results folder.
   - all_sensors_length: Initial number of sensors at the start of the elimination loop, N.
   - sensor_idx: Baseline index reference for the original sensor order, i.e., [1, 2, …, N].
 Helpful in mapping any later indices back to the initial ordering.